Demonstration of deuterium's enhanced sensitivity to symmetry violations governed by the Standard-Model Extension

 \textit{Acknowledgements---}We would like to express our gratitude to Arnaldo Vargas for laying the theoretical foundations this work is based on and for numerous enlightening discussions on the SME, to the staff of the SMI Advanced Instrumentation group for hardware support, to the technological platform of LAC (LAC Tech’), in particular Christophe Siour, for contributions to the transport of the experiment from CERN and its reinstallation at LAC, as well as to Simon Rheinfrank for valuable measurements on the static magnetic and RF fields.
 We thank CERN's technical service groups for their continued support in general and specifically Manfred Wendt and the late Fritz Caspers for sharing their RF expertise, as well as Maxime Dumas, Luke Von Freeden, Mikko Karppinen, and the late Roberto Lopez for assisting our solenoid design.
-This project is supported by the European Unions Horizon 2020 research and innovation program under the Marie Sk\l odowska-Curie grant agreement No. 721559, the Austrian Science Fund FWF, Doctoral Program No. W1252-N27, and the National Research Council of Canada (NRC).
+This project is supported by the European Unions Horizon 2020 research and innovation program under the Marie Sk\l odowska-Curie grant agreement No. 721559, the Austrian Science Fund FWF, Doctoral Program No. W1252-N27, and the TRIUMF start-up fund (Canada).
 We acknowledge funding by the Austrian Academy of Sciences through the Investment Initiative.
-This work has received support under the program \textquotedblleft Investissements d’Avenir” launched by the French Government and implemented by ANR with the references ANR-11-EQPX-0039 (Equipex REFIMEVE+) and ANR-10-IDEX-0001-002 PSL (PSL).
+This work was supported by program \textquotedblleft Investissements d’Avenir” launched by the French Government and implemented by ANR with the references ANR-21-ESRE-0029 (ESR/Equipex+ T-REFIMEVE and ANR-10-IDEX-0001-002 PSL (PSL).
+Support from the CPER project COMB'IdF (Convention \#2022-IDF-P2 of Minist\`ere de l'Enseignement Sup\'erieur, de la Recherche et de l'Innovation, and of R\'egion Ile-de-France) is gratefully acknowledged.

 \onecolumngrid